-This section provides more details for routing Pentium 4 processor-based systems.
-Both recommendations and considerations are presented.
+This section provides more details for routing Intel[®] Pentium[®] 4 Processor based systems.
+Both recommendations and considerations are discussed.

-For proper operation of the processor and the 845GE/845PE chipset, it is necessary that the system designer meet the timing and voltage specifications of each component.
+For proper operation of the processor and the 845G chipset, it is necessary that the system designer meet the timing and voltage specifications of each component.
 The following recommendations are Intel guidelines based on extensive simulation and experimentation that make design assumptions that may be different than an OEM's assumptions.
 The most accurate way to understand the signal integrity and timing of the system bus in a platform is by performing a comprehensive simulation analysis.
-It is conceivable that adjustments to trace impedance, line length, termination impedance, board stack-up, and other parameters can be made that improve system performance.
+It is conceivable that adjustments to trace impedance, line length, termination impedance, board stackup, and other parameters can be made that improve system performance.

-Refer to the Intel® Pentium® 4 Processor in the 478-pin package Datasheet for a system bus signal list, signal types and definitions.
+Refer to the Intel[®] Pentium[®] 4 Processor in the 478-pin package Datasheet for a system bus signal list, signal types, and definitions.